gsudre/lab_notes/037-roi_to_network_heritability.md

 compilation function as well to grab the number of individuals we're using, just in case... the H2 is still high, but the p-value isn't as good anymore.

+Now, redoing everything, but using the files from 0906 instead...